 4. Story Stones

 Just like the story stones and storytelling prompts jar, the DIY stone cubes can be used to provide some inspiration on how to start your story.
-Follow the instructions over at the “grey luster girl” website to create your own story cubes.
+Follow the instructions over at our story cubes blog post to create your own story cubes.
 Once done, you can toss the cubes around and see what object they land on.
 Whatever you land on, that’s the object you can include in your storytelling!
 You can also use multiple story cubes to structure your story.
-For example your story cubes can be used decide on the hero in your story, the setting, the villain and any other extra props to include.
+For example, your story cubes can be used decide on the hero in your story, the setting, the villain and any other extra props to include.

 6. Family Photos